redasalmi/it-books-cra/README.md

 	yarn start
 ```

+Open up [http://localhost:3000](http://localhost:3000), and you should be ready to go!

 **Note:**
 `yarn install` will install all the dependencies needed to run the project on your machine.
 `yarn start` will open your default browser and start the website on your localhost.